KishoreNewton/ticketing/README.md

 In line number 17 of
 >./payments/src/test/setup.ts

+Enter a valid stripe key for test to pass.

 ### PAYMENT TIMEOUT FOR USERS

 For development reasons payment expiration event is set to 1 Min.
 For production you can change it at